-- causing personal injury to, or damage to the property of, any pupil (including him or herself). - prejudicing the maintenance of good order and discipline at Academy or among any pupils receiving education at the academy, whether during a teaching session or otherwise.
+- committing any offence (or, for a pupil under the age of criminal responsibility, what would be an offence for an older pupil). - causing personal injury to, or damage to the property of, any pupil (including him or herself). - prejudicing the maintenance of good order and discipline at the Academy or among any pupils receiving education at the academy, whether during a teaching session or otherwise.